rohit-purandare/ShelfBridge/README.md

 ### Using Docker Compose (Recommended)

+#### Option 1: Pre-built Image from GHCR (Easiest)

-The repository includes a complete `docker-compose.yml` file ready to use:
+The repository includes a `docker-compose.yml` file that pulls the latest image from GitHub Container Registry:

 1. **Ensure your config file exists:**
    ```bash